Free Thanksgiving Meal

 courtesy Good Shepherd Lutheran Church

-The 2019 Thanksgiving meal at Good Shepherd Lutheran Church, 5701 Raymond Road.
+A past Thanksgiving meal at Good Shepherd Lutheran Church.

-The 28th annual Good Shepherd Thanksgiving meal will be held from 11 a.m. to 1 p.m. on Thursday, November 24.
+For the 31st consecutive year, Good Shepherd Lutheran Church will hold a community Thanksgiving Day meal from 11 a.m. to 1 p.m. on Thursday, November 27.
 The meal will be served at their Madison location, 5701 Raymond Road in Madison (on the southwest corner of Raymond Road and Whitney Way.)